 5. Home Warranty

 A buyer can ask for a home warranty, or a seller can offer one.
-This protection plan covers the home’s appliances and mechanical systems, like the air-conditioning and hot water heater, in the event these things break or need repair.
+This protection plan covers the home’s appliances and mechanical systems, like the refrigerator or hot water heater, in the event these things break or need repair.

 7. Home Repairs

 A buyer can have some decent leverage in negotiation when it comes to a non-functioning item in a property such as a dishwasher or furnace.
 It is very understandable and reasonable to negotiate the repair of non-functioning items.
 In the same tone a seller should ensure that all items in their home are in working order prior to placing it on the market.
 Sellers can also specify that their house is being sold “as is” and that they will not make any repairs.